Binary Spatial Random Field Reconstruction from Non-Gaussian Inhomogeneous Time-series Observations

-Under the parameters specified above, Figure~(\ref{fig:true field}) and (\ref{fig:reconstructed field}) show the true binary spatial field and the reconstructed binary spatial field, respectively.
-The averaged mean-square-error (MSE), F1 score, false positive rate (FPR), and true positive rate (TPR) over $100$ realizations of the oracle, our proposed method (S-BLUE), and the KNN is presented in Table~\ref{table:synthetic F1}.
-Overall, we observe that our proposed method outperforms KNN and achieves slightly worse results compared with the oracle.
+Under the parameters specified above, Figure~(\ref{fig:true field}) and (\ref{fig:reconstructed field}) show the true binary spatial field and the reconstructed binary spatial field of a single realization of the synthetic dataset, respectively.
+Table~\ref{table:synthetic F1} presents the average performance of our proposed approach and other algorithms based on 100 realizations of the synthetic dataset generated from the aforementioned three-step procedure.
+The table includes columns for the average mean-square-error (MSE), F1 score\footnote{The F1 score is given by 2TP/(2TP + FP + FN), where TP, FP, and FN stand for the numbers of true positive, false positive, and false negative cases, respectively.}, false positive rate (FPR), and true positive rate (TPR).
+Each row corresponds to a specific method: the oracle, our proposed method (S-BLUE), S-BLUE using only point observations from the P-sensors, S-BLUE using only integral observations from the I-sensors, and KNN.
+Overall, we observe that our proposed method outperforms KNN and achieves slightly worse results compared to the oracle.
+Furthermore, Table~\ref{table:synthetic F1} suggests that utilizing both Point and Integral sensors for reconstruction purposes yields superior results compared to the case where only one single type of sensor is utilized.
+Finally, Table~\ref{table:synthetic time} shows the average computational time of the algorithms over 100 realizations.
+We observe that S-BLUE is indeed a highly efficient algorithm.

-To further study the impacts of the noise variance when observing the temporal processes, we plot the averaged MSE, F1 score, FPR, and TPR over $20$ realizations against the noise variance of Algorithm~\ref{Overall:algo} in Figure~(\ref{fig:sn}).
-Again, we assume $\sigma_{\TI}=\sigma_{\TP}$ for simplicity.
+To further study the impacts of the noise variance when observing the temporal processes, we set $M=K=50$ and $\sigma_{\TP}=\sigma_{\TI}$ and plot the average MSE, F1 score, FPR, and TPR over $100$ realizations against the noise variance $\sigma^2_{\TP}=\sigma^2_{\TI}$ in Figure~(\ref{fig:sn}).
 The test thresholds and transition matrices are computed via simulation beforehand for each value of the noise variance.
+Note that these average metrics are computed based on 100 realizations of the synthetic dataset generated via the three-step procedure described above for each value of noise variance.
 When the noise variance becomes smaller, observe that the FPR stays relatively constant because the significance level is controlled to be around $0.1$.
 In contrast, notice that the TPR increases, which leads to an improvement in the F1 score and MSE.

-\subsection{Experiment 2 : Evaluation on the Synthetic Dataset -- Sensitivity Analysis on LRTs}
+\subsection{Experiment 2: Evaluation on Synthetic Datasets -- Sensitivity Analyses on LRTs}